jacobeturpin/data-analyst-interview/README.md

 * Submissions for this project will only be accepted and considered by applicants that have been specifically requested to do so.

 ## Submission
-Once complete, please send a link to your repository to [sresar@connectwise.com](mailto:sresar@connectwise.com).
+Once complete, please send a link to your repository to your recruiment contact.

 ## Directions

 1. Fork this repository to create a new working copy for your submission.
-1. To conduct your analysis, we have provided a dataset for download [here](https://s3.amazonaws.com/cc-analytics-datasets/Building_Permits.csv).
+1. To conduct your analysis, we have provided a dataset for download ~~here~~ _inactive_.
 The provided dataset comes from the City of Raleigh Open Data website and is based upon pending/granted building permits.
-Documentation on the dataset can be found [here](http://data-ral.opendata.arcgis.com/datasets/building-permits).
+Documentation on the dataset and an up-to-date copy of the data can be found [here](http://data-ral.opendata.arcgis.com/datasets/building-permits).
 1. Load the data from the provided source via a web request rather than downloading a local copy and loading from disk.
 1. Review the summary statistics for the included features.
 Please be sure to include the following in your exploratory data analysis:
    - Number of rows and columns in the dataset